orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 between shops.
 Yes!
 I'll be like a Christmas shopping machine.
 I will always find the best presents, that everyone will love.
 They will remember their love for me.
 And I'll be faster than all others.
 And I will find the best prices too.
 And..
 Ahh..
 Yes!
 I love you control, you complete me!"

+> Home assignment: Think back.
+In which areas of your life do you desire control the most?
+> Do you feel optimistic about achieving control here?
+Is this sensation of control real?

 ## The Router is a NavigationControlFreak